 Arlington National Cemetery

 We saved the largest memorial for last.
 The Arlington National Cemetery is the final resting place of over 400,000 military veterans and their immediate family members.
 The Tomb of the Unknown Soldier sits at the top of the hill of Arlington National Cemetery.
 Above the grave of the WWI soldier is a beautiful white marble sarcophagus with inscriptions on the sides honoring the service of the unknown soldier.
-Arlington National Cemetery is America’s largest military cemetery where tourists and loved ones go to pay their respects and admire the peaceful grounds.
-On both Veterans Day and Memorial Day, about 5,000 people attend the remembrance ceremony at the Memorial Amphitheater.
+Arlington National Cemetery is America’s largest military cemetery and a pretty popular tourist destination, so don’t dismiss it if you have some cheap domestic flights to DC in mind.
+As long as you properly behave, it’s always worth the visit to pay your respects amidst these peaceful grounds.